HNoMS Helge Ingstad (F313): Trials in lower court and appellate court

-"One of us [on the bridge]" commented that it might be a [ oil platform or] platform or an installation for fish farming.
+"One of us [on the bridge]" commented that it might be a [ platform or] an installation for fish farming.
 The conning officer did not use the radar display to observe the object, and he did not order anyone else to do so.
 The starboard lookout had returned to the bridge at 03.59 (two minutes before the collision); that lookout had not been replaced on the bridge, while the lookout was on a break (a "food-break").